Troubleshooting the W-6 Slow Cooking Warning

 -

-Check Power Cords: Unplug and reconnect the power cord, to ensure there isn't a low voltage condition.
+Check Power Cords: Unplug and reconnect the power cord to ensure there is no low voltage condition.

 Field Troubleshooting